 This screen is displayed when you press Update Dir at the Network Directory Main Screen for the purpose of modifying your directory using manual configuration.
 The function of this screen is to display node names that are currently configured in the directory, and to allow you to delete, rename, add, or update information about a node.
+Each PAD device attached to an HP 2334A that will be accessed by means of outgoing calls is considered a separate node, and must have a node name configured here.

-Figure 14-5.
+Figure 15-5.
 Network Directory Select Node Name Screen

 Press f_1 , Next Page and f_2 , Prev Page to see additional nodes that have already been configured.
-The Node Name and Global? fields can be used in conjunction with these keys to browse through the directory efficiently.
-See the discussion below under the Node Name field.
+The Node Name field and its attributes (type, global, enable settings) can be used in conjunction with these keys to browse through the directory efficiently.
+See the discussion below under the Node Names field.